Pregnancy and Early Parenting within Talking Therapies

 We recognise that pregnancy and early parenthood can be both an exciting and overwhelming time.
 Becoming a parent is a major life change, with role changes and a mixture of emotions.

-"Just after 4 sessions I felt like a weight had been lifted; I was able to stop the intrusive thoughts in their tracks and as a result I felt less anxious.
-By the end of therapy, my anxiety had completely gone and I felt like a new person and a better mother because I was in control again’’ (Mum who accessed this service).
+"Just after 4 sessions I felt like a weight had been lifted; I was able to stop the unhelpful thoughts in their tracks and as a result I felt less anxious.
+By the end of therapy, my anxiety had completely gone and I felt like a new person and a better mother because I was in control again’’

 Our services aim to keep both parents and the infant in mind, making our services as accessible as possible with appointment flexibility, locations in family friendly venues and priority for assessment and treatment.
 Our service welcomes and prioritises individuals who are pregnant, or parents with children under 2, including mums, dads and same sex partners.